helium/HIP/0000-miner-update.md

 need to be open sourced and client-side scripts will need to be added to nextgate to download and apply miner updates.

-Another solution is to package miner releases in Docker containers for deployment to and execution on Hotspots.
+Another solution is to package miner releases as Docker images for deployment to and execution on Hotspots.
 Instead of pointing their Hotspots at alternative minerhaul servers Hotspot owners would instead point them at alternative Docker registries.
 A miner package maintainer uses Docker push commands to publish new miner images to her registry.
 Hotspots use Docker pull commands to fetch new miner images from their designated registries.
 A Docker runtime and client-side scripts will need to be added to nextgate for automatic teardown and setup of miner images on the Hotspots.

+The third and most promising solution is to package miner releases as OCI images for deployment to and execution on Hotspots.
+OCI images are published to container registries the same way Docker images are.
+An OCI image can be mounted and booted on a Hotspot using a containerization tool known as bubblewrap.
+A multilayered OCI approach is being adopted for containerization of cloud miners.
+This layering allows us to build an arm64 slim container that only contains the cross-compiled NIFs and BEAM bytecode files needed to populate /opt/miner.
+We would untar or mount this slim container through the needed system paths into the bubblewrap environment.
+Like the preceding image overlay approach this OCI image approach depends on a full Erlang/OTP runtime already being installed.

 The only way to configure a consumer Hotspot right now is through Helium's mobile app.
 That means some write-only characteristics (MinerUpdateSourceUrl,